drKaramazin/angular-notes/README.md

 ## Known issues

-The annotation may go out of a canvas.
+1. The annotation may go out of a canvas.
 To solve the problem, it is necessary to track changes in the size and movement of annotations while increasing / decreasing the size of the canvas.
+1. If you move the annotation and then change the scale, the annotation will not move correctly.
+I need to get to know the Konva library better to solve this issue.

+## Use

+To add an annotation click "Add image note" or "Add text note" then click in a page.

+To edit an annotation - double-click on the annotation.

+To delete an annotation select the annotation and press a "Delete" keyboard button.

+To move an annotation drag the annotation.

+To change size - click the annotation then change size.